Gravel Hill tram stop

 Gravel Hill tram stop is a light rail stop serving Addington, in the London Borough of Croydon in the southern suburbs of London.
 It is the main destination for tourists visiting the historic site of Addington Palace.
 It is also used by students who attend John Ruskin College and is the nearest stop for Forestdale.

 Services

 Gravel Hill is served by tram services operated by Tramlink.
 The tram stop is served by trams every 7-8 minutes between New Addington and West Croydon via East Croydon and Centrale.

 A very small number of early morning and late evening services continue beyond Croydon to and from Therapia Lane and Wimbledon.
 During the evenings on weekends, the service is reduced to a tram every 15 minutes.

-Services are operated using Bombardier CR4000 and Stadler Variobahn Trams.